SkyLined/blog.skylined.nl/Articles/2016-03-15 MS Edge Tree..ANode..IsInTree use-after-free  (MemGC) & abandonment/Synopsis.md

 *Abandonment* appears to be triggered by a stack exhaustion bug; the Javascript creates a loop where an event handler triggers a new event, which in turn triggers the event handler, etc..
 This consumes a stack space until there is no more stack available.
-MSIE does appear to be able to handle such a situation gracefully under certain conditions, but not all.
+Edge does appear to be able to handle such a situation gracefully under certain conditions, but not all.
 It is easy to avoid those conditions to force triggering the Abandonment.